Jump to the content

 Yes, shortly after submitting your application online, we will confirm the receipt by email.
 Due to the number of applications, we cannot confirm the receipt of further documents separately.
 If, however, important documents or information should be missing from your application, we will notify you.

-In each selection round, the best applicants will be selected for a fellowship.
+In each selection round, the best choice to award the fellowship to in the eyes of the Selection Committee will be selected.
 Approval or rejection of an application is always directly related to the qualifications of the other applicants.

-Those candidates who are not invited to attend the Selection Meeting and their respective hosts will receive a notice of rejection in the course of June or July.
+Those candidates who are not invited to attend the Selection Meeting and their hosts will receive a notice of rejection in the course of June or July.
 Upon demand (informally by email) we are, of course, prepared to inform you on the reasons for the rejection.
 This feedback notification will be sent both to you and your host.
 In light of the large number of applications it will usually take us between four and six weeks to respond to such enquiries.

 During the last years 25 to 30 per cent of the applications have been successful.